 Recently added Rheumatoid Arthritis trials

-Effect of Roflumilast and Desloratadine as Add-On Therapy in Patients With Rheumatoid Arthritis
+Effect of Roflumilast as Add-On Therapy in Rheumatoid Arthritis

-Rheumatoid arthritis is a chronic inflammatory disease that causes joint pain, swelling, and disability.
-Although standard disease-modifying antirheumatic drugs (DMARDs) are effective for many patients, some individuals continue to experience active disease and inflammation.
-The aim of this study is to evaluate the effectiveness and safety of adding either roflumilast or desloratadine to standard DMARD therapy in patients with rheumatoid arthritis.
-Participants will be randomly assigned to receive either roflumilast, desloratadine, or placebo in addition to their usual treatment.
-The study will assess changes in disease activity, inflammatory biomarkers, and patient-reported outcomes over a three-month follow-up period.
-The results of this study may help identify new add-on treatment options to improve disease control in patients with rheumatoid arthritis.
+Rheumatoid arthritis is a chronic inflammatory disease that causes joint pain, swelling, and reduced physical function.
+Although standard disease-modifying antirheumatic drugs are effective for many patients, some individuals continue to have active disease.
+The purpose of this study is to evaluate the effectiveness and safety of adding roflumilast to standard therapy in patients with active rheumatoid arthritis.
+Participants will receive either roflumilast or placebo in addition to their usual treatment.
+The study will assess changes in disease activity and inflammatory markers over a follow-up period of approximately 12 weeks.
+The results of this study may help determine whether roflumilast could be a useful add-on treatment option for patients with rheumatoid arthritis.

 Find Rheumatoid Arthritis trials matched specifically to you